MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-json-formats.md

 Azure Data Explorer supports two JSON file formats:

 * `json`: Line separated JSON.
 Each line in the input data has exactly one JSON record.
+For more information, see [JSON Lines](https://jsonlines.org/).
 * `multijson`: Multi-lined JSON.
 The parser ignores the line separators and reads a record from the previous position to the end of a valid JSON.
+Comments, single-quoted properties, and newlines will be handled correctly.

 > [!NOTE]
 > When ingesting using the [ingestion wizard](ingest-data-wizard.md), the default format is `multijson`.
 The format can handle multiline JSON records and arrays of JSON records.
 When a parsing error is encountered, the entire file is discarded.
 >
 > If you're using the JSON Line format, where each line is a single well-formatted JSON record, and you want to be able to handle records that are not well-formed, you can select the option to "Ignore data format errors."
 This will allow the valid records to be ingested while skipping the ones that are not well-formed.

-For more information, see [JSON Lines](https://jsonlines.org/).

 ### Ingest and map JSON formatted data